awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-how-it-works-tutorial.md

 1. Choose **Save** to save your updated code\.

+Proceed to the next section to add a CloudFront trigger to run the function\.

 ## Step 4: Add a CloudFront Trigger to Run the Function<a name="lambda-edge-how-it-works-tutorial-add-trigger"></a>

-Now that you have a Lambda function to update security headers, configure the CloudFront trigger to run your function to add the headers in any response that CloudFront receives from the origin for your distribution\. <a name="lambda-edge-how-it-works-tutorial-add-trigger-proc"></a>
+Now that you have a Lambda function to update security headers, configure the CloudFront trigger to run your function to add the headers in any response that CloudFront receives from the origin for your distribution\.<a name="lambda-edge-how-it-works-tutorial-add-trigger-proc"></a>

 **To configure the CloudFront trigger for your function**

-1. Choose the CloudFront box to highlight it\.
+1. In the **Designer** section of the page, choose **CloudFront**, as shown in the following image\.
+![\[Lambda function page in the Lambda console, showing the designer section with CloudFront selected.\]](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/images/lambda-function-configuration-cloudfront.png)

-1. Below, in the **Configure triggers** section, choose **Deploy to Lambda@Edge** to open a page where you can define the trigger, and then deploy it\.
+1. Scroll down to the **Configure triggers** section of the page, then choose **Deploy to Lambda@Edge**\.
-![\[Lambda console page where you have the option to go configure and deploy a CloudFront trigger.\]](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/images/lambda-function-configure-triggers.png)

 1. On the **Deploy to Lambda@Edge** page, under **Configure CloudFront trigger**, enter the following information:
 **Distribution**
 The CloudFront distribution ID to associate with your function\.
 In the drop\-down list, choose the distribution ID\.
 **Cache behavior**
 The cache behavior to use with the trigger\.
-For this example, leave the value set to \*, which applies your distribution's default cache behavior to all requests\.
+For this example, leave the value set to **\***, which means your distribution’s default cache behavior\.
 For more information, see [Cache Behavior Settings](distribution-web-values-specify.md#DownloadDistValuesCacheBehavior) in the [Values That You Specify When You Create or Update a Distribution](distribution-web-values-specify.md) topic\.
 **CloudFront event**
-The trigger that specifies when your function will run\.
+The trigger that specifies when your function runs\.
 We want the security headers function to run whenever CloudFront returns a response from the origin\.
 So in the drop\-down list, choose **Origin response**\.
 For more information, see [Adding Triggers for a Lambda@Edge Function](lambda-edge-add-triggers.md)\.
-**\(Optional\) Include body**
-Select this check box if you want to access the request body in your function, for viewer request or origin request events\.
-For more information, see [Accessing the Request Body by Choosing the Include Body Option](lambda-include-body-access.md)\.
-![\[Lambda console page where you can add code or triggers for a function.\]](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/images/lambda-function-configure-trigger-dialog-no-options.png)

 1. Under **Confirm deploy to Lambda@Edge**, select the check box to acknowledge that the trigger will be deployed and run your function in all AWS locations\.

 1. Choose **Deploy** to add the trigger and replicate the function to AWS locations worldwide\.
+Then, if necessary, close the **Deploy to Lambda@Edge** page\.

 1. Wait for the function to replicate\.
-This typically takes a few minutes but can take up to 15 minutes\.
+This typically takes several minutes\.

-    You can check to see if replication is finished by going to the CloudFront console and viewing your distribution:
-   + Go to the CloudFront console at [https://console.aws.amazon.com/cloudfront/](https://console.aws.amazon.com/cloudfront/)\.

-   Check for the distribution status to change from **In Progress** back to **Deployed**, which means that your function has been replicated\.
-Then follow the steps in the next section to verify that the function works\.
+    You can check to see if replication is finished by [going to the CloudFront console](https://console.aws.amazon.com/cloudfront/) and viewing your distribution\.
+Wait for the distribution status to change from **In Progress** back to **Deployed**, which means that your function has been replicated\.
+To verify that the function works, follow the steps in the next section\.

 ## Step 5: Verify that the Function Runs<a name="lambda-edge-how-it-works-tutorial-verify"></a>

 Now that you've created your Lambda function and configured a trigger to run it for a CloudFront distribution, check to make sure that the function is accomplishing what you expect it to\.
-In this example, we check the HTTP headers that are returned from the origin, to make sure that the security headers are added\.<a name="lambda-edge-how-it-works-tutorial-verify-proc"></a>
+In this example, we check the HTTP headers that CloudFront returns, to make sure that the security headers are added\.<a name="lambda-edge-how-it-works-tutorial-verify-proc"></a>

 **To verify that your Lambda@Edge function adds security headers**

-1. In a browser, type the URL for a file in your S3 bucket\.
+1. In a browser, enter the URL for a file in your S3 bucket\.
 For example, you might use a URL similar to `http://d111111abcdef8.cloudfront.net/image.jpg`\.

    For more information about the CloudFront domain name to use in the file URL, see [Customizing the URL Format for Files in CloudFront](LinkFormat.md)\.